close

 Hidden Gems in Delhi

-Chor Minar, an obscure tower located in the area of Hauz Khas, is a fascinating site for history enthusiasts.
-The tower was constructed by the Delhi Sultanate in the 14th century and is believed to have been used to display the severed heads of thieves, as a warning to others.
-Today, it stands as an architectural relic, offering a unique insight into Delhi’s medieval past.
+Chor Minar, an obscure tower in the area of Hauz Khas, is a very interesting haunt for history lovers.
+The Delhi Sultanate built it in the 14th century, reportedly to display the severed heads of thieves.
+Today it stands as an architectural relic, giving a glimpse into the medieval past of Delhi.

 • Open Timing: 6:00 AM to 6:00 PM